Brandon Trust: Financial Information

+Income is primarily derived from charitable activities, with additional contributions from donations, legacies, and trading activities.

 Publications

+Brandon Trust's 2013 Annual Report won a Third Sector Award.

-Brandon Trust's 20th anniversary report Finding Freedom launched at the Learning Disability Today London conference on 27 November 2014, warns that the vast majority of people with learning disabilities remain invisible in our society despite more than 20 years of 'care in the community.'
+In 2014, Brandon Trust's 20th anniversary report Finding Freedom launched at the Learning Disability Today London conference on 27 November 2014, warns that the vast majority of people with learning disabilities remain invisible in our society despite more than 20 years of 'care in the community.'
 Research commissioned by the charity found that 64% of people surveyed said people with learning disabilities were not visible in communities.
 This is despite an estimated 1.5 million people with learning disabilities living in the UK.
 Of those who do know someone with a learning disability, just a quarter said they would describe that person as a friend.

 Drawing on her experience of three decades working in the disability sector, former Brandon Trust CEO, Lucy Hurst-Brown, was invited to speak to Radio 4's Four Thought programme during the 2016 Hay Festival where she debated the issue of people with learning disabilities being 'invisible' and 'lonely citizens' in society, with little or no voice.
 The script was broadcast on BBC Radio 4's Four Thought programme on 29 June, and has attracted much feedback within the social care sector.
 The full podcast is on the BBC website.